TmmmmmR/Write-ups/Networking/README.md

 [!]
 Correct knock sequence founded :('udp:1992', 'tcp:13496', 'udp:7897')
 ```

-2. Connect to the server using ssh
+2. Send the knock sequence and connect to the ssh server using knock user

 ```
 tmr@desktop:~# cat exploit.sh